 Though the warranty is expired, you may still be able to sue for lemon law against the manufacturer if the defects were discovered while the warranty was still active.

 I think my car is a lemon.
-I can stop making payments.
+I can

 The truth: